dpborges/picblog/README.txt

 > Copy markdown content and content metadata to storage device

 > Spin up the single picblog container using markdown content and content meta data on the storage device.
-Test by renaming folders in project folder
+Test by renaming folders in the project folder

 > Check in code after validating its working.